Uberi/Minetest-WorldEdit/Tutorial.md

 WorldEdit Tutorial
 ==================
 This is a step-by-step tutorial outlining the basic usage of WorldEdit.
-For more information, see the [README](README.md).

 Let's start with a few assumptions:

-* You have a compatible version of Minetest working.
+* You have a compatible version of Minetest working, that is 5.0 or later.
-  * See the [README](README.md) for compatibility information.
 * You have WorldEdit installed as a mod.
-  * If using Windows, [MODSTER](https://forum.minetest.net/viewtopic.php?pid=101463) makes installing mods totally painless.
   * Simply download the file, extract the archive, and move it to the correct mod folder for Minetest.
   * See the installation instructions in [README](README.md) if you need more details.
 * You are familiar with the basics of the game.